ShadowstarUnited/discordbottemplate-python/README.md

 ## How to Use:

 - Download Python from here: [https://www.python.org/]
-- After Python is correctly installed, open your terminal/cmd of choice and type `py -3 -m pip install -U nextcord`.
+- After Python is correctly installed, open your terminal/cmd of choice and type `python3 -m pip install -r requirements.txt` (You may need to specify a path, in which case: `pip install -r /path/to/requirements.txt`)
-- You'll also need to type `pip install -U jishaku==2.4.0` to install Jishaku (which this bot uses for debugging).
-- You'll also need to type `pip install aiohttp` to install aiohttp which this bot uses.
-- You'll also need to type `python -m pip install requests` for error handling.
 - Clone this repo and fill in the blanks.
 You will get errors if you do not replace every marked command.
 - After everything is edited to your liking, you can run `bot.py`.
 For Linux, the command is `python3 bot.py`.